lvjiaxuan/release/README.md

 More:
 1. I want to only an one script to finish releasing, rather than such as an additional `git pull` manually.
-2. I don't want to network fetching locally(like GitHub Rest API / npm publish, .etc), while in CI env is more efficient.
+2. I don't want to network fetching locally(like GitHub Rest API / npm publish, .etc), only a `git push`, while in CI env is more efficient.
-3. Perform the heavy jobs like compile / build on CI is more efficient.
+3. Execute the heavy jobs like compile / build on CI is more efficient.

 As mentioned above, I have put the bump job and CHANGELOG generation on the local environment, eliminating the need for an additional `git pull`.
-This tool also supports for the release to be sent along with the notes from the previously generated CHANGELOG.
+This tool also supports for the release to be sent along with the notes from the previously generated CHANGELOG.md .
 Moreover, let's take advantage of CI workflow as much as possible to do other heavy job.

 > The testing job should be performed at the very beginning.
 Until now, I haven't found a better way to deal with it.